bastihilger/nova-tiptap/Readme.md

       'code_block',
       'blockquote',
   ])
-  ->headingLevels(6),
+  ->headingLevels([2, 3, 4]),
 ```

 When just passing the string `'heading'` you will have H1, H2 and H3 to choose from.
-You can set the level of headings by using for example `headingLevels(6)` which will give you H1 through H6.
+You can set the level of headings by using for example `headingLevels([2, 3, 4])` which will give you H2 through H4.

-### Note on the old way of setting heading levels
+### Note on the (now two) old way of setting heading levels

+In older versions you set the heading levels by passing the highest number as an integer like this:
+`headingLevels(6)`
+It would give you H1 through H6 This is still working, but is deprecated.
+It will be removed in the next major version.

-In older versions you could set the level of headings by using the object style notation like this:
+In even older versions you could set the level of headings by using the object style notation like this:
 `'heading' => 6,`
 This is still working, but is deprecated.
-It will be removed in the next minor version.
+It will be removed in the next major version.

 ### The two different "code" buttons